Jack Dorsey’s “two key hacks” for staying focused and productive

-Not long ago, Jack Dorsey was the chief executive of two global technology companies: Twitter and Block.
-He was also on the board of Walt Disney.
+Until quite recently, Jack Dorsey was not only the chief executive of two global technology companies (Twitter and Block) but also sat on the board of Walt Disney.

-In a world where so many things are changing so fast, how did he mange to keep up with the issues facing not just one but three major corporations?
+In a world where so many things are changing so fast, how did he manage to keep up with the issues facing not just one but three major corporations?

 “a steady state that enables me to be more effective when I do have to react to something out of band.”

-And how does he establish this routine?
-He has:
+How does he establish this routine?
+Jack says he uses:

 “two key hacks … meditation and exercise!”

-Jack Dorsey starts each day at 5am with 30 minutes of meditation.
+Each day, at 5am, Jack Dorsey starts his day with 30 minutes of meditation.
 Then he does a seven-minute workout three times before having his first cup of coffee.
-Then he gets on with his day.
+And then he gets on with his day.

-This churning world that we are living through is not only bringing us more issues to deal with but also making them more urgent and harder to address.
+This churning world that we are living through is not only bringing us more issues to deal with but is also making them larger, more urgent, and harder to address.

-When we set aside time for meditation and exercise we connect deeply with who we are at our best and what matters most.
-That then prepares us for anything the day might bring — even if we’re the CEO of two global corporations.
+But when we set aside time for meditation and exercise we connect deeply with who we are at our best and what matters most to us.
+That then prepares us for anything the day might bring — even if we are the CEO of two global corporations.

 Would you like to create more of what matters most to you?
 Do you have a constant routine?
-Might it be useful to add 20-30 minutes of meditation and/or exercise to your day?
+Would it be useful to schedule 20-30 minutes of meditation and/or exercise into your day?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.